 As part of our Career and Enterprise Course, individual work placements are organised through the Careers Centre, providing students with hands on experience in a wide range of occupations.
 These opportunities give students the chance to explore expectations of the workplace and build an awareness of their skills and abilities.

 The Career Centre at MRSHS encourages many aspects of personal discovery and decision-making.
-Through a wide range of services, provided by the CDC team members, and some outside agencies, students will be able to explore potential career and training pathways.
+Through a wide range of services, provided by the CDC team members, our large network of local employers, and some outside agencies, students will be able to explore potential career and training pathways.

 Students at MRSHS have a variety of ways to obtain Vocational Training.

-We offer 7 Certificate courses on site delivered by our trained staff – most delivered over a two year period.
-These course are auspiced through external RTO’s as indicated below.
+We offer 9 Certificate courses on site delivered by our trained staff – most delivered over a two year period.
+These course are auspiced (supervised) through external RTO’s as indicated below.

-- ICT30xxx – Certificate III in Information, Digital Media and Technology– Skills Strategies International RTO 2401
+- ICT30120 – Certificate III in Information, Digital Media and Technology – SSI

 - AHAC20116 – Certificate II in Agriculture – Access Australia Group RTO54603